Head of Integrations, Acquisition Executive Sponsor, Acquisition Market Sponsor, Corporate Development Lead

-When it comes to an operating model, there is not a one-size fits-all stamp.
-It is best to look at past SteerCo’s to pull what you find will work well within your current Integration.
+When it comes to an operating model, there is not a one-size-fits-all stamp.
+It is best to look at past SteerCo’s to find what will work well within your current integration.

-There are times when I’ve found that a 5-page document works just as well for a $250 Mn acquisition as for a $5 Bn acquisition.
-Yet the content in each was tuned to the needs of the Integration, the players, and the stakeholders.
+There are times when I found that a 5-page document works just as well for a $250 Mn acquisition as for a $5 Bn acquisition.
+Yet the content in each was tuned to the needs of the integration, the players, and the stakeholders.

-Finding and getting agreement to the SteerCo nominees may be the hardest part of this play for you.
-It is not difficult because of the complexity rather the politics that could be involved when socializing the list.
+Finding and getting an agreement with the SteerCo nominees may be the hardest part of this play for you.
+It is not difficult because of the complexity but rather the politics that could be involved when socializing the list.

 Here is some advice on how best to avoid lengthy arguments about why you selected certain names: